Tadelo-S/Dice-Dreams-Product-Analytics/README.md

 ## Project Overview
 This project demonstrates a complete Data Analytics pipeline in the Gaming industry.
 Using a synthetic gaming dataset, I have modeled raw event data into structured layers to track user behavior, monetization, and tutorial performance.

-The goal is to provide stakeholders with actionable insights through automated SQL transformations and interactive BI dashboards.
+The goal is to provide stakeholders with actionable insights through SQL transformations and interactive BI dashboards.

 ---